AndySomogyi/mechanica/docs/source/api_universe.rst

                  stepping, optional.

-   .. staticmethod:: pressure([origin], [radius], [types])
+   .. staticmethod:: virial([origin], [radius], [types])

-      Computes the :ref:`Pressure Tensor` for the either the entire simulation domain, or a specific local pressure tensor at a location and radius.
-Optionally can accept a list of particle types to restrict the pressure calculation for specify types.
+      Computes the :ref:`Virial Tensor` for the either the entire simulation domain, or a specific local virial tensor at a location and radius.
+Optionally can accept a list of particle types to restrict the virial calculation for specify types.

       :param origin: An optional length-3 array for the origin.
 Defaults to the center of the simulation domain if not given.

-      :param radius: An optional number specifying the size of the region to compute the pressure tensor for.
+      :param radius: An optional number specifying the size of the region to compute the virial tensor for.
 Defaults to the entire simulation domain.

       :param types: An optional list of :class:`Particle` types to include in